nmathias0121/A_Simple_WebPage/README.md

 # A_Simple_WebPage
-A Basic webpage developed in HTML and JavaScript, tested using Python Selenium
+A Basic webpage developed in HTML and JavaScript, UI tested using Python Selenium

 # Files
 - web-page